-The Council concluded that we should continue with our plans to make Buffalo, Phoenix, and Raleigh locality pay areas in 2006, but that Austin, Memphis, and Louisville should remain in the RUS locality pay area.
-We agree with the Council's recommendation and plan to complete implementation of the new locality pay areas for Buffalo, Phoenix, and Raleigh.
+The Council concluded that we should keep the new Buffalo, Phoenix, and Raleigh locality pay areas just implemented last year, but that Austin, Memphis, and Louisville should remain in the RUS locality pay area.
+While the Louisville pay gap is 2.62 points above that for the RUS locality pay area, the Council noted that only 110 establishments were surveyed in Louisville and 91 percent of the data were modeled.
+The Council concluded we should continue to monitor